softwarerero/meteor-base/README.md

+# Changes of softwarerero/meteor-base to geoffreybooth/meteor-base

+This image only installs a few apt dependencies needed to run Cypress tests against Meteor.

 # Base Docker Image for Meteor Apps

 This repo contains a base Docker image for use by [Meteor](https://www.meteor.com/) apps built using a [multistage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/).
 You might want to use this base because: